Weihe’s points – Fundament of Homeosiniatry aka Pharmaco-acupuncture

 Weihe’s Points Discovery and development of Homeosiniatry aka Pharmaco-acupuncture

-Homeosiniatry treatment technique aka Pharmaco-acupuncture based on Weihe’s Points
+Homeosiniatry treatment technique, aka Pharmaco-acupuncture, based on Weihe’s Points

 Homeosiniatry or Pharmaco-acupuncture is a blend of two methods in holistic medicine – homeopathy and acupuncture.
-It has shown profound results in people, and its results are almost quick.
+It has shown profound results in people, and its effects are almost quick.
 This is a better alternative for treating chronicle and acute diseases.

 Further Works around Weihe’s Points and development of Homeopsiniatry and Pharmaco-acupuncture